5 Ways to Insulate Your Apartment Windows for Winter

 4. Use rope caulk to seal cracks

 Rope caulk is a little like Silly Putty rolled out into a long rope that you can pull apart and jam into large gaps and spaces in your windows.
+It’s great for temporary window insulation.
 Simply press the rope caulk inside the window cases along the edges.
-If you live in a ground-floor apartment, do the outside of the windows as well for extra insulation.
+If you live in a ground-floor unit, do the outside of the windows as well for extra apartment insulation.

 Rope caulk